VenkataBhaskarr/MachineLearningModels/README.md

-# MachineLearningModels
+## MachineLearningModels
-This Repository Contains various Machine Learning Models built for fun as well as some college purposes
+This Repository Contains various Machine Learning Models built for fun as well as some academicalpurposes